 difference to the Mk I with top speed, range, service ceiling and armament being identical.

-At the height of its service with RAF Fighter Command 14 squadrons were equipped with the Gauntlet.
+At the height of its service with Fighter Command 14 squadrons were equipped with the Gauntlet.
 Its most notable, and important, achievement happened in 1937 when on November 8th Gauntlets

 of No. 32 Squadron achieved the first radar-controlled airborne interception when they intercepted a civil airliner over the Thames.
 By the time the Second World War started in September 1939 the